International Conference on Management and Humanities

 April 13-15, 2011

 This non-stop global e-learning conference was a celebration of innovation in teaching and learning in higher education, and offered a chance for practitioners and policymakers to share their visions for the future.
-It began in Leichester, GB, on Wednesday, April 13th, and concluded in Australia 48 hours later.
+It began on Wednesday, April 13th, and concluded in Australia 48 hours later.
 Participants from around the world had the opportunity to enjoy an online festival of papers, workshops, simulations, asynchronous events, and debates unconstrained by time and space.
 Donald Clark and James Morrison took the affirmative "Don't Lecture Me!" in debating Stephen Downes' "Long Live the Lecture" affirmation on North America Day 2.

 The 1st International Conference of TQM in K-12 Education: Best International Practices